Facts & Genes from Family Tree DNA

 was listed as a resident of Quebec in the first Quebec Census.
 The other

 sons of Charles were Laurent, Alexis and Leonard.
-Only three sons had
+Only three sons

 descendants.
 One son, Leonard, died of injuries from fighting the